 - Feeling as though something is in your eye

 - Soreness in the eyes

 Dry Eye Treatment

-- Artificial Tears: For mild cases of dry eyes, artificial tears or other lubricating eye drops are often the first step toward relief.
+- Artificial Tears – For mild cases of dry eyes, artificial tears or other lubricating eye drops are often the first step toward relief.
 Eye drops come in a variety of ingredients and viscosity (thickness).
-Dr. Kirk will explain which option is best for you.
+Our doctors will explain which option is best for you.